tytydraco/yessleep/out/If_you_ever_encounter_a_longabandoned_mining_town_without_a_single_speck_of_decay_please_just_keep_driving.md

 As dawn crested over the horizon, Theo woke up.

 He rubbed his eyes and saw me first: petrified, motionless, upright.
 Incrementally, I witnessed a gut-wrenching fear take hold of him.
-Eventually, he turned over, and he was greeted by Yasmin’s bloated corpse bathed in a golden sunrise.
+He turned over, and was greeted by the sight of Yasmin’s bloated corpse bathing in a golden sunrise.

 Theo sprang to his feet.